csci5117s24/pixel-pioneers-techshare/README.md

 After clicking Deploy, you will be prompted to authorize the newly created web app to run the script by logging into your google account again.
 Once this is done, you will be given a Deployment ID and a Web App URL.
 You should copy these somewhere safe, but _keep them secret_, as anyone with the ID can execute the code (if you set permissions to Anyone).

 Now, you can use the Web App URL from your deployment just like you did in testing, but now other devices can execute the scripts as well.

+## Common Issues

+When trying to execute the script for the first time, if it does not work, check that the SHEET_NAME is correct.
+It should be set to the name of the sheet, which is found on the bottom left of the screen, NOT the name of the sheets document that is found on the top left.

+When attempting to deploy your script, you may encounter an issue where the page will get hung up on loading the deloyment data.
+One possible cause for this is being logged in to different accounts in your chrome browser and in google drive itself.
+To fix this, sign in to the same google account in both places.

 ## Further Reading